SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 1. Melee
     * Scale melee damage only
     * Base ability could be a toggle to increase damage at the cost of defense or vice versa.
+    * Maybe rework these classes to work for other damage types so long as the hits occur within close-range?

     1. Blood Knight
         * _Has a Bloodforce mechanic that regenerates life when high, degenerates life when low, and gradually returns to a midpoint.
 Abilities drain the resource for powerful effects while simultaneously pushing towards degeneration.
 Bloodforce can be quickly filled at the cost of life.
 At any moment, the Blood Knight can focus on building up Bloodforce to sustain (and offset the life cost) or risk death to deal massive damage._